multani7871/employee-led-SPVs/books.md

 	 - Especially the last essay
  - [Documentation is Automation](https://cacm.acm.org/magazines/2018/6/228040-documentation-is-automation/fulltext)
 	 - How to make your life easier in the simplest and cheapest way possible.
- - Zero To One
-	 - How to think about startups
- - Angel by Jason Calacanis
-	 - How to think about angel investing
  - [The H Factor of Personality: Why Some People Are Manipulative, Self-Entitled, Materialistic, and Exploitive](https://www.amazon.com/dp/B00DV3LRY6/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)
 	 - Helpful to also [take the survey](https://hexaco.org/hexaco-online) before you read and then take it again after
  - The Barbell Prescription